 As developers, we are often faced with decisions that will affect the entire architecture of our applications.
 One of the core decisions web developers must make is where to implement logic and rendering in their application.
-This can be a difficult, since there are a number of different ways to build a website.
+This can be difficult, since there are a number of different ways to build a website.

 Our understanding of this space is informed by our work in Chrome talking to large sites over the past few years.
 Broadly speaking, we would encourage developers to consider server rendering or static rendering over a full rehydration approach.